UpGado/upgado.github.io/_posts/2018-06-22-finding-best-meals.md

 {% include figure.html file="/imgs/meal-2.png" description="Figure 2: I wish I could call this a slide, but unfortunately it's more like a steep mountain for us" %}

-###### of course, the number of cases above is just a rough estimate.
-The real number of cases depends on the price of each individual item.
-If you are not satisfied by a brute-force solution, stay tuned for a subsequent article that will show an algorithm that figures this out elegantly! 😇

 The number of cases gets higher faster and faster.
 So, we really can't use brute force for a big number of products unless we want to wait for eternity before picking a meal!
 For our case though, it is perfectly okay, even badass I think, to use brute force 😈.
 The program is now all figured out! just need to put it into code, which I did.
 If you'd like to test it (or better yet improve it), you can find it [here](https://github.com/UpGado/finding-best-meal).

+(of course, brute force is just the "quick and dirty" solution.
+The real number of cases depends on the price of each individual item.
+If you are not satisfied by a brute-force solution, stay tuned for a subsequent article that will show an algorithm that figures this out elegantly! 😇 )

-Here is what it thinks of a $4 / day meal:
+For now, here is what it thinks of a $4 / day meal:

 ```bash
 $ python3 food.py